(Reuters) - Major sports events around the world that have been hit by the coronavirus pandemic:

 * Semi-finals of the CAF Champions league (May 1-3) and CAF Confederation Cup (May 8-10) were postponed.

-* The Mauritius FA cancelled the remainder of the season.
+* The Mauritius FA have cancelled the remainder of the football season.

-* This year’s International Champions Cup, a pre-season tournament featuring Europe’s top clubs, was cancelled.
+* This year’s International Champions Cup, a pre-season tournament featuring Europe’s leading clubs, has been cancelled.